$99 Drain Cleaning / Rooter Service

 are also often fixed by using a plunger.
 If that is unsuccessful the next step is to use a drain auger (snake).
 If it’s still clogged then there are one or more clogs deeper into the sewer pipe.
 Video inspection would be next to find where the clog is and how many there are.

 If you’re experiencing slow or gurgling toilet flushes, or slow drainage in multiple plumbing fixtures at the same time, it’s likely an issue is deeper down into your sewer line.

 These deeper sewer-line clogs usually can’t be solved with plungers, chemicals, or 6-foot snaking tools.
 They require professional servicing.

 Defective or damaged sewer lines can have potential health risks as they can allow sewage, mold, and bacteria into your home.
 Back-flow of raw sewage up your drains or over your toilet bowl is very nasty!
 It can cause extensive water damage.
-It can let mold and sewage bacteria flood into your home, lead to costly cleaning and repairs.
+It can let mold and sewage bacteria flood into your home, lead to costly cleaning and repairs and health hazards.